GulumManasova/Mars/README.md

 Git proficiency: Oversaw the project's version control system, proficiently navigating through the tracking of changes, ensuring meticulous management of modifications and updates to the project.

+where can I use this in the future?

+For instance, it could be adapted for educational purposes, teaching programming concepts such as arrays, conditional statements, and loops in a fun and engaging way.
+Additionally, the program's mechanism of adjusting to incorrect inputs using tentacle-like legs could serve as a creative approach to teaching error handling and troubleshooting in programming.